• LAUNCH YOUR DREAM

 8. Network offline.

-Think about joining a networking group offline like Toastmasters, BNI, your local Chamber of Commerce, or a volunteer organization to get you out from behind your desk and out in the living, breathing world.
-Networking can bring you a fresh perspective and help you pitch your dream.
+Think about joining an offline networking group like Toastmasters, BNI, your local Chamber of Commerce, or a volunteer organization to get you out from behind your desk and into the living, breathing world.
+Networking can give you a fresh perspective and help you pitch your dream.

-Pitching to strangers helps you showcase your experience, capabilities and the viability of your dream where you quickly gain valuable feedback and make adjustments accordingly.
+Pitching to strangers helps you showcase your experience, capabilities, and the viability of your dream.
+You quickly gain valuable feedback and make adjustments accordingly.
 You never know who might offer to help you.

-Putting a successful support team in place to help you make your dream come true is one of the most important things you can do to ensure your success.
-No one can be a success by themselves and at some point, you are going to hit maximum velocity and you won’t be able to move forward on your dream without help.
+Creating a successful support team to help you make your dream come true is one of the most important things you can do to ensure your success.
+No one can be a success by themselves, and at some point, you are going to hit maximum velocity, and you won’t be able to move forward on your dream without help.

-Remember that you can’t do it alone and you shouldn’t want to.
-But there is support out there and you don’t have to spend a fortune to find it.
+Remember that you can’t do it alone and shouldn’t want to.
+But there is support; you don’t have to spend a fortune to find it.
 Just remember…

 When spider webs unite, they can tie up a lion.